-Accounting integration is still in progress for UNICORE and Globus, while ARC and gLite computing resources have been accounted for their usage from the beginning of EGI-InSPIRE24.
-The Accounting Task Force of the TCB25 is responsible of leading the extension of the current EGI accounting infrastructure to encompass peer grids and new integrated infrastructures.
+Accounting integration is still in progress for UNICORE and Globus, while ARC and gLite computing resources have been accounted for their usage from the beginning of EGI-InSPIRE.
+The Accounting Task Force of the TCB is responsible of leading the extension of the current EGI accounting infrastructure to encompass peer grids and new integrated infrastructures.

-gLite is largely the most deployed middleware, but the number of operations centres supporting nongLite stacks slightly increased during last year.
-As shown in Figure 20, 4 operations centres are deploying ARC middleware, namely: NGI_NDGF (including Denmark, Estonia, part of the Finnish resources, Latvia, Norway, Sweden), NGI_CH, NGI_FI, NGI_SI.
-UNICORE is supported by two operations centres NGI_DE and NGI_PL, and Globus middleware is deployed by NGI_DE.
+gLite is largely the most deployed middleware, but the number of operations centres supporting non-gLite stacks slightly increased during last year.
+As shown in Figure 20, 4 operations centres are deploying ARC middleware, namely: NGI\NDGF (including Denmark, Estonia, part of the Finnish resources, Latvia, Norway, Sweden), NGI\CH, NGI\FI, NGI\SI.
+UNICORE is supported by two operations centres NGI DE and NGI PL, and Globus middleware is deployed by NGI DE.

-Figure 20, Deployment of the four reference grid middleware stacks across the EGI-InSPIRE operations centres, March 2012 (source GOCDB).
+Figure 20, deployement of the four reference grid middlware stacks across the EGI-InSPIRE operatiosn centres, March 2012 (source GOCDB)

-As for the EDGI middleware, currently already supported in GOCDB, Nagios probes will be available in SAM Update 18.
-QCG/MAPPER software, already supported in GOCDB, and cloud middleware (e.g. StratusLab or Open Nebula) in the EGI operational fabric are being experimented with to fulfil the needs of new user communities.
+F. For EDGI middleware, currently already supported in GOCDB, Nagios probes will be available in SAM Update 18.
+QCG/MAPPER software, already supported in GOCDB, and cloud middleware (e.g. StratusLab or Open Nebula) in the EGI operational fabric are being experimented to fulfil the needs of new user communities.